EqualifyEverything/equalify/docs/user/6-support-and-resources/6-1-frequently-asked-questions.md

 **Q:** How do I look at only WCAG 2.1 AA failures for Web tests?<br>
 **A:** Use the “wcag2aa” AND  “wcag21aa” tags to view all WCAG 2.1 AA issues found.

+**Q:** What is the difference between the Summary, Detailed, and Recommendations views?<br>
+**A:** They are three ways of looking at the same scan.
+The Summary View gives you the overall numbers and trends.
+The Detailed View lists every individual blocker on every page, with filters and a CSV export.
+The Recommendations view groups identical blockers together, so each row is one fix, ranked by how many blockers it would clear.
+Use Recommendations to decide what to fix first, and the Detailed View to find each specific page that needs it.

+**Q:** If I ignore a blocker, does it stay ignored on other pages too?<br>
+**A:** Yes.
+Ignoring a blocker ignores every identical copy of it across the audit, and future scans keep it ignored.
+Reactivating it restores all copies.
+This applies whether you ignore it from the Detailed View or from Recommendations.